 For additional information, please visit the Global Education Office on the first floor of the Rebecca Stafford Student Center.
-The Global Education Office may be reached by phone at 732-923-4768 or you may visit the Study Abroad Web site to obtain additional information and resources.
+The Global Education Office may be reached by phone at 732-923-4768 or by email.
+You may also visit the Study Abroad Web site to obtain additional information and resources.

 Students planning to attend a non-Monmouth University study abroad program are required to obtain permission from the Monmouth University prior to enrolling in the program.
 Students must first apply on the student portal and then complete the online Etrieve Form (e-FORM) “Permission to Study Abroad (non-MU Program),” which is accessible from Etrieve Central (e-FORMS) in the student portal.
 Students should review and familiarize themselves with the University policy and guidelines provided on the form and in the online University Catalog.

 The student must meet the study abroad requirements as stated above in the “STUDY ABROAD – OFFICIAL MONMOUTH PROGRAMS” section and must also receive permission in advance from the registrar, department chair, and school dean.
 Permission may be granted for free elective courses outside the major, not for major courses, except in the case of a world language course.
 Courses from two-year colleges will not be substituted for Monmouth University upper-level (300-400) courses.
 In addition, students within 32 credits of graduation are not eligible for this permission.